US senator to Arab American advocate: ‘You should hide your head in a bag’

 Again, Berry responded by calling the question “disappointing”.

-The senator went on to grill Berry over her opposition to a decision by the US Congress to cut funding to the United Nations Relief and Works Agency for Palestine Refugees (UNRWA), which she had called “an incredible moral failure”.
+The senator went on to grill Berry over her opposition to a decision by the US Congress to cut funding to the United Nations agency for Palestinian refugees (UNRWA), which she had called “an incredible moral failure”.

 When Berry defended her support for UNRWA, which provides vital services – including healthcare and education – to millions of Palestinian refugees across the Middle East, Kennedy asked her one more time whether she supports Hamas.